hashicorp/terraform-website/content/source/docs/cloud/workspaces/settings.html.md

 ### ID

 Every workspace has a unique ID that cannot be changed.
-Workspace IDs are sometimes necessary when working with [TFE's API](../api/index.html).
+Workspace IDs are sometimes necessary when working with [Terraform Cloud's API](../api/index.html).

 Click the icon beside the ID to copy it to the clipboard.